 Here is a link where you can find the best experiences you can have at the Colosseum.

 Other Christmas trees worth seeing on your trip to Rome are the ones in St. Peter's Square, imposing and abundant in decorations, and my personal favorite, the one in Piazza Venezia.

 7. Admire the Nativity Scenes in the churches of Rome

 The tradition of setting up nativity scenes was born, of course, in Italy, by the "presepi" of St. Francis of Assisi, when in the Christmas of 1223 he created the first nativity scene to celebrate mass, using straw, hay, a donkey and an ox.
 This event became a tradition when the rest of the towns and cities replaced these elements with figurines, initially created by hand.

-A good idea for a Christmas plan is to take an itinerary through Rome to see some of its many nativity scenes, which are displayed in churches and squares.
+One idea for a Christmas plan is to take a guided itinerary through Rome to see some of its many nativity scenes, which are displayed in churches and squares.
 I recommend those in St. Peter's Square, the Spanish Steps, the Church of Santi Cosma e Damiano (in Via dei Fori Imperiali), the Church of San Carlo al Corso (in Via del Corso), the Church of Santa Maria del Popolo (Piazza del Popolo), and the one in Piazza Navona.

-If you are also an art lover and would like to visit some of these churches inside but don't know where to start, I have written this article about 5 most beautiful churches in Rome so you can tour around the city and visit the ones you like the most.
+If you are also an art lover and would like to visit some of these churches inside but don't know where to start, I have written this article on 10 most beautiful churches in Rome so you can organize your tour of the city according to the ones you like the most.